pszemraj/vid2cleantxt/README.md

 > COMING SHORTLY: openai's [whisper](https://openai.com/blog/whisper/) model will be added soon, it is amazing for this application.

-if you change the default model by passing `--model "facebook/wav2vec2-large-960h-lv60-self"`from the default `facebook/wav2vec2-base-960h` the model will be considerably more accurate (see FAIR repo).
-In fact, **any wav2vec2 or wavLM model** from the [huggingface hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads) can be used, just pass the model ID string with `--model` when running the script.
+The neural ASR model that transcribes the audio is typically the most important element to choose/tune.
+You can use **any wav2vec2 or wavLM model** from the [huggingface hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads), just pass the model ID string with `--model` in CLI and `model_id="my-cool-model"` in python.

 You can also train your own model, but that requires that you already have a transcription of that person's speech already.
 As you may find, manual transcription is a bit of a pain and therefore transcripts are rarely provided - hence this repo.
 If interested see [this notebook](https://github.com/huggingface/notebooks/blob/master/examples/speech_recognition.ipynb)